dashevo/adr/engineering/adr-0002-height-and-round-in-unlock-tx-payload.md

 * An Asset Unlock transaction will be signed and broadcasted to Core on the same block when the withdrawal was requested.
   It speeds up withdrawal up to 3 minutes (empty block interval).
-* Unnecessary logic, data and IO operations will be removed that will simplify the system and reduce the load.
+* Simpler withdrawal functionality.
+Unnecessary logic, data and IO operations will be removed that will simplify the system and reduce the load.

 ### Cons